Sharing vs Non sharing and why can't CA have it?

 - Limited hot water: Just how big IS your hot water tank?
 With limitations on the flow rate of each element in your shower, you could use multiple elements longer than you used to be able to, but it will still significantly lessen the length of your time with a hot shower!

-- Personal preferences: While it seems like a great idea, do you really want want spraying at your from all different directions?
+- Personal preferences: While it seems like a great idea, do you really want water spraying at you from all different directions?
 If you take the time to direct them properly, maybe.
 But it tends to be one of those things that sounds better in theory than in practice.

 Why would you want a sharing valve?